billyyoung/blog/content/posts/meditation-early-notes.md

 If I were to describe it, I'd say _metta_ is practice in:
 * Noticing what loving different people feels like
-* Noticing what loving yourself feels like
+* Noticing what loving myself feels like
-* Increasing your capacity to generate feelings of love toward yourself and others
+* Increasing my capacity to generate feelings of love toward myself and others

 So far it's been pretty nice, and I've definitely noticed my capacity improve.